hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

 > **NOTE**: Two important things to keep in mind when making changes on the web interface:
 > * On GitHub file changes are done serially, so commits with modifications to multiple files cannot be done here.
-> * All of these changes in the web browser are realtime on the GitHub remote, i.e. the commits take effect immediately without an intermediate **add** or **stage** step.
+> * All of these changes in the web browser are realtime on the GitHub remote, i.e., the commits take effect immediately without an intermediate **add** or **stage** step.

 ## Viewing File Histories